 Begin your exploration of Snaefellsnes Peninsula from the cheerful town of Stykkisholmur in West Iceland.
 The peninsula is dominated by Snaefellsnes National Park, which represents nearly every type of nature seen in Iceland.
 On board Zodiacs you explore thousands of islets among Breidafjördur Bay (UNESCO) which are teeming with exotic birdlife, unique basalt rock formations, and marine wildlife.
 Adventurous spirits may opt to join an expedition to Snaefellsjökull glacier which sits atop a 700,000 year old dormant volcano and served as the mystical entrance to earth’s interior in Jules Verne’s novel, ‘Journey to the Center of the Earth’.

 Today‘s destination is Isafjördur, an idyllic town in Westfjords region.
 This secluded peninsula is connected to the mainland by only a narrow strip of land and includes areas where cars have never been.
 The landscape provides jaw-dropping views of dramatic fjords carved by ancient glaciers, sheer table mountains plunging into the sea, and untouched vegetation.
-Enjoy the rarity of pure silence and the tranquility of nature while sea-fishing or watching thousands of puffins on the tiny island of Vigur, or visiting the massive cascade of Dynjandi waterfall (please note: these are optional excursions not included in cruise fare).
+Optional excursions may be available, please ask us for more information.

 The next morning reach the fjord town of Siglufjördur, which was once the center of the world’s herring industry and is enjoying a rebirth in popularity.
 Learn about the golden herring age at the award-winning Herring Era Museum located on the vibrant harbor-front.
 Later set sail for Akureyri, Iceland’s lovable second largest city.
 If weather conditions allow, you can visit Hrísey, the second largest island of Iceland.
 With only 153 inhabitants, the island is located in Eyjafjörður, about 35 kilometers north of Akureyri.